jlong4223/worker-new-girl/README.md

   - These may import document functions along with other logic
   - Direct database calls or queries should not be used here
   - functions mentioned in above bullet go in the database documents dir or queries

+## Testing against the DB locally

+- need to include `test-header = "true"` in the request headers for all POST/PUT/DELETE/PACTH requests
+- Test data is stored in the DB for 1 day before being automatically deleted
+- GET requests do not need the header